smarie/python-pyfields/docs/index.md

   Value should be of type 'int'.
 Instead, received a 'str': '1'
 ```

-!!! info "Compliance with python < 3.6"
-    If you use python < `3.6` and require type validation you should not use [type comments](https://www.python.org/dev/peps/pep-0484/#type-comments) but rather use the `type_hint` argument in `field`.
-Indeed it is not possible for python code to access type comments without source code inspection.
+By default the type used for validation is the one provided in the annotation.
+If you use python < `3.6` or wish to override the annotation, you can explicitly fill the `type_hint` argument in `field()`.
+Note that PEP484 type comments are not taken into account - indeed it is not possible for python code to access type comments without source code inspection.

+!!! success "PEP484 `typing` support"
+    Now type hints relying on the `typing` module (PEP484) are correctly checked using whatever 3d party type checking library is available (`typeguard` is first looked for, then `pytypes` as a fallback).
+If none of these providers are available, a fallback implementation is provided, basically flattening `Union`s and replacing `TypeVar`s before doing `is_instance`.
+It is not guaranteed to support all `typing` subtelties.

 #### Value validation